 2. Highly experienced staff

 The staff who teach on the Animation and Games Art course have a wealth of experience, having worked in the animation industry for several years.
 Some staff continue to work in the industry, keeping teaching up to date with the latest trends and techniques.
 They have experience ranging from advertising, TV and cartoons, to 3D video games and concept art, which means that whatever area of animation you’re interested in, there is someone who can share their real-life experience with you and help you shape your portfolio.
 What’s more, our team of specialist technical staff, who are experts in their fields, are on hand to support you with making the most of the software and getting the best out of your work.
 The team have strong links with industry contacts, such as Game Republic Ltd, who provide placement opportunities, the chance to get involved with live briefs and game jams and offer access to studio visits and workshops.

 3. You'll never be bored!

-Courtney says that the course is so broad and there are so many different skills to learn that you will never be bored studying Animation and Games Art.
-By placing Animation and Games Art within the broader context of design (studying everything from life-drawing, to 2D and 3D animation, modelling and character rigging), you’ll benefit from gaining transferable skills so you can keep your career options open, including the possibility of further study in you want to change direction.
+Courtney says that the course is so broad and there are so many different skills to learn that you’ll never be bored studying animation.
+By placing your study of animation and games art within the broader context of design (studying everything from life-drawing, to 2D and 3D animation, modelling and character rigging), you’ll benefit from gaining transferable skills so you can keep your career options open, including the possibility of further study in you want to change direction.
 The broadness of the course also enables you to have creative freedom so you can explore your area of interest further, developing the specific skills you need for the career path you want to follow.